Gap Between the New England Patriots and Upstart AFC Is Closing

 "I think for us it was [a statement game] because we're underdogs," Jaguars defensive lineman Malik Jackson said, per ESPN.com's Michael DiRocco.
 "Nobody really believed in us once again.
 They thought they were going to come in here and steamroll us, so for us I think it was a statement game for people to recognize us."

 The Patriots' stranglehold over the AFC is loosening.
 New England should still be considered the team to beat over a 16-game stretch and into the playoffs.
-However, the AFC isn't as weak as initially thought.
+However, the AFC isn't as weak as many initially thought.

-Originally, the Jaguars and Pittsburgh Steelers looked like the only two teams worthy of consideration as giant-slayers.
-Yet, the Cincinnati Bengals and Kansas City Chiefs have worked themselves into the conversation after impressive 2-0 starts.
+Originally, the Jaguars and Pittsburgh Steelers looked like the only two teams worthy of consideration as giant-slayers, but the Cincinnati Bengals and Kansas City Chiefs have worked into that conversation after impressive 2-0 starts.
 The Miami Dolphins and Denver Broncos are also 2-0.
-The Steelers and Los Angeles Chargers are still lingering thanks to explosive offenses despite early missteps.
+The Steelers and Los Angeles Chargers are still lingering thanks to explosive offenses and despite early missteps.

-It's still very early in the process, but some of the previous concerns found on those teams are disappearing, while the Patriots' are becoming more glaring.
+It's still very early in the process, but some of the previous concerns with those teams are disappearing, while the Patriots' are becoming more glaring.

 Tom Brady is Tom Brady.
 The system is built around the 41-year-old signal-caller.
 He'll get the ball out quickly and to the right target more often than not.
 It's hard to envision a sustainable offense with Phillip Dorsett and Chris Hogan serving as the team's top two wide receivers, though.

 Instead, the passing offense is built around five-time Pro Bowl tight end Rob Gronkowski.
 Gronk shined against the Houston Texans with seven receptions for 123 yards and a touchdown, but the Jaguars took him out of the game by lining All-Pro cornerback Jalen Ramsey or one of their standout safeties on the big target.
-The tight end caught two passes for 15 yards.
+He caught two passes for 15 yards.

 "I was just trying to get open, that's all, no matter who it's [against]," Gronkowski said, per NESN's Zack Cox.
 "And they just did a good job overall as a defense.
 They're fast.
 They cover well.
 We've just got to be more prepared, and I've got to come out playing better."

 Without Gronkowski, Brady must lean on the runners out of the backfield to be a big part of the aerial assault.
-James White led the team with seven receptions for 73 yards.
-The problem with that is White is not going to stretch the field.
+James White led the team with seven receptions for 73 yards, but he isn't going to stretch the field.
 Thus, there's less space for the wide receivers to work with as the defense compresses all of the open space.

 As long as Brady is pulling the trigger and Gronkowski is part of the offense, the Patriots are a threat.
 Without either playing well, New England is in serious trouble, especially if the defense doesn't improve.